HoGentTIN/infra-labs/assignment/1-containers.md

 # Lab 1: Container virtualization

 In this lab assignment, you'll explore the basic operation of Docker containers.
 The assignment contains step-by-step instructions that will help you building insight in how Docker works.
 Remark that you won't be a Docker expert after finishing the assignment.
 You may not understand everything that's going on the first time you try it.
-Carefully examine any output, and if necessary,
+Carefully examine any output to see what happens and how everything works.

+The [Get Started](https://docs.docker.com/get-started/) guide at the Docker documentation website is similar to this lab assignment.
+Going through that guide as well may be useful to gain additional insight.

-Therefore, it is important to keep a detailed lab report.
+It is important to keep a detailed lab report, not only so you can show what you've done, but also as a reference for yourself later on.
 Write a complete transcript of the commands that you execute, the resulting output in the terminal, with screenshots when it's relevant.
 Don't take screenshots of terminal text!
 Use Markdown fenced code blocks and copy/paste the text itself.

 Add the most common commands that you need to manage Docker in your [cheat sheet](../report/cheat-sheet.md)!

 ## Learning goals

-After completing this assignment, you should have basic understanding on how to work with Docker: managing containers, container images, volumes, networks, and using Docker Compose to set up reproducible, multi-container environments.
+After completing this assignment, you should have basic understanding on how to work with Docker: managing containers, container images, volumes, and using Docker Compose to set up reproducible, multi-container environments.

 ## 1.1 Set up the lab environment